nathanfiedler/meteor-issuetracker/README.md

 -------------------
 * In `server/config.js` and `server/api.js`, you may want to change the default variable values for your project.

-* When you create and login as a new user, you are not allowed to contribute to any available projects, nor are you allowed to create projects.
+* When you create a new user and login, you are not allowed to contribute to any available projects, nor are you allowed to create projects.
 This is by design.

   Logout and login with an admin account (the email and password for the default admin account is **admin@domain.com** / **123456**), and...

-    * Give yourself an "admin" role; select the Users tab in the top nav bar, and change your (or anybody else's) role to "admin".
+    * Give yourself an "admin" role; select the Users tab in the top navigation bar, and change your (or anybody else's) user account role to "admin".
 Or...
-    * Assign yourself as a contributor to an existing project; select a project from the project list, select on the Users tab in the project nav bar, and select the checkbox next to your (or anybody else's) email/account.
+    * Assign yourself as a contributor to an existing project; select a project from the project list, select on the Users tab in the project navigation bar, and select the checkbox next to your (or anybody else's) user account.
 Or...
     * Do both of the above steps.

-  Log back in as the other user, and you will have the appropriate permissions.
+  Logout and login with your user account again and you will have the appropriate permissions.

 * To disable the wysihtml5 editor, set `wysihtml5Enabled` to `false` in `client/client.js`.